rubysudharsh/CarbonCredits/README.md

 - Using RestSharp to make requests.

 Run the test:
+To run the test, go into the ApiCarbon.sln -> ApiCarbon.feature and build the solution.
 In the Test Explorer, run the Carbon Credits test.
 Check the output in the output file.